 About Heliograf

-Heliograf is an award-winning collaboration of Angus Ware and Jeffrey Simpson, based in Sydney, Australia.
+Heliograf is an award-winning collaboration between Angus Ware and Jeffrey Simpson, based in Sydney, Australia.

-Our debut product Light Soy is a statement on the iconic single-use soy fish.
-The cute little soy fish are an environmental disaster and lethal to marine life – ironic given their shape.
-They are emblematic of a broken, wasteful economic model.
+Our product Light Soy is a statement on the iconic single-use soy fish.
+The cute little soy fish are an environmental disaster – lethal to marine life and birds, and potentially contributing microplastics to our food supply.
+This is sadly ironic given their shape.

 Award-winning design